Jan Rijpstra

 Johannes (Jan) Rijpstra (born 15 July 1955, Gouda) is a Dutch politician from the VVD party.
-He is currently the mayor of Smallingerland.
+He was mayor of Smallingerland from 2019 to 2024.

 From 2005 till 2008 Rijpstra was mayor of Tynaarlo.
 He was subsequently the mayor of Noordwijk from 2014 until 1 January 2019, when Noordwijk was merged with Noordwijkerhout.
-He has also been a member of the Dutch House of Representatives.
+He was also a member of the Dutch House of Representatives from 1994 to 2005.

 Rijpstra has a degree in physical education from the Hanze University of Applied Sciences in Groningen.